 A detailed history focusing on possible etiologies is essential, as the cause actively directs treatment of tenosynovitis.
 A history of injury, fever, ulceration, or purulence with acute digit contracture or pain upon flexion/extension would suggest an infectious etiology, whereas a history of longstanding arthritis or autoimmune disorder with slowly progressing symptoms would suggest a chronic systemic process.

-Physical exam findings vary based on cause and extent; however, in general, demonstrate swelling, pain, erythema, and difficulty moving the affected joint.
+Physical exam findings vary based on cause and extent; however, in general, they demonstrate swelling, pain, erythema, and difficulty moving the affected joint.
 For infectious flexor tenosynovitis, the “Kanavel signs” are important to recognize:

 Tenderness of the flexor sheath